Create Fun, Wiggly Blue Strings While You Explore Polymer Science!

 You get enough materials to make about 40 ft (12 m) of String Slime!

-Squeeze a long stream of blue Worm Goo into the Activator Solution and you’ll get an instant gooey worm.
-Go ahead… dip your finger into the solution and fish out the coolest rubbery worm you’ve ever seen.
+Squeeze a long stream of Blue String Slime into the Activator Solution and you’ll get an instant gooey string.
+Go ahead… dip your finger into the solution and fish out the coolest rubbery string you’ve ever seen.
 It’s a cross-linking reaction between sodium alginate and a solution of calcium chloride that happens the moment the two liquids mix.
 If you love the traditional slime reaction using PVA and Borax, you’ll love this new cross-linking reaction that’s guaranteed to knock your socks off.

 Explore the science of building polymers by cross-linking long chains of molecules.
-The process of making Instant Worms is faster and easier than the classic Slime recipe and it happens the very second the two liquids mix.
+The process of making String Slime is faster and easier than the classic Slime recipe and it happens the very second the two liquids mix.
 Truly amazing!

-This activity is great for all ages.
+This activity is suited for all ages.
 For the younger children, it is a great introduction to chemistry and polymers.
-The worms allow them to have a very hands-on experience with science.
-For the older ones, the instant change explores the science of cross-linking long chains of molecules.
+The experiment allows them to have a very hands-on experience with science.
+For the older ones, the instant chemical change explores the science of cross-linking long chains of molecules.